brtarran/new-governor-checklist/README.md

-# Primary School Governor Checklist
+# Onboarding checklist for new primary school governors
 A simple web app, developed using Google Gemini, to support onboarding of new primary school governors.